 Every Company Has Their Own Rules

-Naturally, it is important that you inform your employer immediately about not being able to go to work, i.e. you call in sick.
+Naturally, it is important that you inform your employer immediately about not being able to go to work, i.e. you calling in sick.
 Every company has its own rules concerning reporting an illness – in general, it is sufficient to make a phone call at the beginning of your working hours if you are presumably ill for three days or less.

 The “Doctors Note”